timmalstead/Sirvy/README.md

 #### Next Steps

-- See once and for all if third party Login will work, cleanup files per mike's review notes
 - Further refine site styling and graphics
+- Render votes before all votes are returned
 - Add drag and drop functionality to components
 - Add more charts and methods of data visualization
+- Redo third party login

 #### Special Thanks